Georgegriff/griffadev/src/posts/building-a-blog-getting-started-11ty/getting-started-11ty.md

 I know it might seem like i'm contradicting myself a bit from earlier, from when I complained about complex scaffolded projects, but here's how I tackled both learning and scaffolding out my own project.

 - I recommend starting out with an empty repository, and copying in what you need from other starter projects.
 The reason for this is you will be able to learn exactly what is already possible, and what all the code in your project means.
-- In order to know what to copy you obviously a good starting point, I recommend starting out with the official [eleventy-base-blog](https://github.com/11ty/eleventy-base-blog) and go through each of the files in turn making sure you understand how they fit in.
+- In order to know what to copy, you obviously a good starting point, I recommend starting out with the official [eleventy-base-blog](https://github.com/11ty/eleventy-base-blog) and go through each of the files in turn making sure you understand how they fit in.
 If you watched the video earlier the pieces should start to fall into place.

 Some of the most important concepts to get to grips with are:
 - [Layouts](https://www.11ty.dev/docs/layouts/)